blog-1

 Macros simplify repetitive actions, making tasks faster and more consistent in data analysis using Excel.

-How to Record a Macro in Excel (Step-by-Step)
+How to Record a Macro in Excel (Step by Step)

 Recording a macro is easy and captures each action you perform.